Memory Care Program

 - Changing care planning to involve residents, families and staff

 Memories in the Making

 St. Anne’s Salvatorian Campus is a participant in the Alzheimer’s Association Memories in the Making® program, which offers creative art expression for individuals with early to middle stages of Alzheimer’s disease.
-Even after residents with dementia have lost the ability to use words, they are able to paint their thoughts, emotions and memories in a manner that is expressive and beautiful.
+Even after residents with dementia have lost the ability to use words, they are able to paint their thoughts, emotions, and memories in a manner that is expressive and beautiful.
 Art becomes their voice.
 Through this experience, residents with Alzheimer’s are often able to reach outside of their dementia and paint a picture that reconnects them with a past memory.

 - Encourages decision-making and independence

-- Counteracts social isolation, encourages socialization
+- Counteracts social isolation and encourages socialization

 - Improves communication, social skills, motor coordination and manual dexterity

-- Improves mental alertness through program solving, vision memory, concentration and imagination
+- Improves mental alertness through program solving, vision memory, concentration, and imagination

 - Provides and acceptable and safe alternative for venting emotions

 Memories in the Making meets weekly in small groups under the guidance of a staff member who has been specially trained to work with residents with memory loss and dementia.